+WBC = White Blood Cell, RBC = Red blood cell, HGB = Haemoglobin, HCT = Haematocrit MCV = Mean corpuscular volume, MCH = Mean corpuscular haemoglobin, MCHC = Mean corpuscular haemoglobin concentration, PLT = Platelet, LYM= lymphocyte, MXD = Mixed Cell Percentage, NEUT = Neutrophil, SD = Standard deviation.

 Table 4 above showed that all the parameters of FBC based on years of working experience were not statistically significant.
 This means, there is no difference in the years of experience between the car painters and control.

-WBC = White Blood Cell, RBC = Red blood cell, HGB = Haemoglobin, HCT = Haematocrit MCV = Mean corpuscular volume, MCH = Mean corpuscular haemoglobin, MCHC = Mean corpuscular haemoglobin concentration, PLT = Platelet, LYM= lymphocyte, MXD = Mixed Cell Percentage, NEUT = Neutrophil, SD = Standard deviation.

 Table 5: Effect and Comparison of Years of Working Experience on aPTT and PT among Car Painters and Control in Sokoto